Dom-888/First-Milestone-Project/README.md

+# User Centric Frontend Development Milestone Project
-# Steve ‘n’ Seagulls Website
+# The Steve ‘n’ Seagulls Website

-This is a website about the cover band *Steve ‘n’ Seagulls*.
-It's goal is offer to fan and potential fan all kind of information about the band
+This is a website about the cover band Steve ‘n’ Seagulls.
+It's purpose is offer to fans and potential fans all kind of information about the band, Including latest news, tour dates, store links and more

+The goal is to keep users coming back for more.

 ## UX